 Using an Addon

-In this tutorial, Carlos walks through adding free or purchased Addons to your games.
+In this tutorial, Carlos shows you how to add free or purchased Addons to your games.
 Addons are smaller forms of content that are meant to enhance games.
 This video covers where to find your Addons and the different types you can find on Roll20.

 From Scratch

-Logging into your account will take you to the Roll20 Homepage where you can make a new game by clicking the Create New Game button.
+If you log into your account, you will be redirected to the Roll20 Homepage.
+You can start a new game there by clicking on the Create New Game button.
 Doing so will bring you to the Start New Game page.
 From here you can set your game’s name and pick a character sheet from the dropdown menu.

 Once you have filled out the fields, click the I’m ready, Create Game! button.

-This will bring you to the Game Details Page.
-From here, you can invite players, schedule a session, post on your game’s private forum, install addons, and access your Game Settings Page to customize your campaign including sharing your purchased compendium content.
+This will bring you to the Game Details Page where you can invite players or schedule a gaming session.
+The Game Settings Page helps you to customize your campaign including sharing your purchased compendium content and much more.
 Once you are ready to start prepping your first session, click the Launch Game button from here or from your Roll20 homepage.

 Prepare Your Game

-You have just launched a brand new game on Roll20 - how do you prepare it for your players?
-You probably want to set up maps, make handouts and character sheets, and add tokens to represent your creatures and NPCs before you gather your party to play.
+You have just launched a brand new game on Roll20.
+How do you prepare your game for your players?
+For example you probably want to set up maps, make handouts and character sheets before you gather your party to play.

 Maps

-In this video, Carlos walks through how to set up maps for your players to explore.
-Topics include creating a new page for your map, changing the page settings, navigating the different Roll20 tabletop layers, uploading images, and aligning your map to the Roll20 grid.
+In this video, Carlos explains how to set up maps for your players to explore.
+Topics include creating a new page for your map, changing the page settings, navigating the different Roll20 tabletop layers, and much more.

 Maps